c-luu/c-luu.github.io/_drafts/mem-management-esx.md

 Some down-sides of ballooning is having to install and uninstall it.
 Have the driver turned off during guest OS booting.

 #### Ballooning in Xen (thought experiment)
+TODO: Come back after reading the Xen paper to see how ballooning could be achieved there.

 ## Demand Paging
 Ballooning is used to optimize for the most common case.
 When it can't be used, ESX falls back to demand paging.
 The ESX swap daemon receives swap targets for each VM and coordinates async page-outs to an ESX server swap area.
 Randomized page replacement is used, a choice based on an expectation that this fall-back will not occur often.